TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

    :Description:
          Adds a WHERE-clause to the QueryBuilder which will deselect placeholder records from other workspaces.
-This should be implemented almost everywhere records are selected based on other fields than uid and where :code:`a DeletedRestriction` is used.
+This should be implemented almost everywhere records are selected in the backend based on other fields than uid and where :code:`a DeletedRestriction` is used.

          **Example:** ::